ngs-docs/2021-GGG298/Week10-advanced_intro_UNIX_and_integration/README.md

 You may have already seen this with head or tail, but many UNIX commands take stdin and stdout.

 Let's construct the `cut` command we want to use.
 If we look at the names of the files, and we want to remove '001' only, we can see that each filename has a bunch of fields separated by '\_'.
-So we can ask 'cut' to pay attention to the first four fields, and omit the fifth, around the separator (or delimiter) '\_':
+So we can ask 'cut' to pay attention to the first four fields, and omit the fifth, around the separator (or delimiter) '\_'

+For example:
 ```
 echo F3D141_S207_L001_R1_001.fq | cut -d_ -f1-4
 ```